axelchalon/axelchalon.github.io/3-poetry/_posts/2015-02-02-finding-beauty.md

 *

-Soon, void will engulf us.
+Soon, darkness will seize us.

 In the meantime, let us experience beauty, and want to experience it, for our eyes have to be open for the sun to shine in.